oltodosel/interSubs/README.md

    - Tcl/Tk 8.6.6
    - Lua
    - pkill
-   - optional: xdotool (for hiding subtitles when needed)
+   - optional: xdotool (for hiding subtitles when minimizing mpv or switching window)
    - optional: chromium (for external translation, other browser can be specified)
    - optional: wget (for listening to pronunciation)